Skip to main

 Unexcused Absences

-Senate Rule 5.2.5.2.3.3 allows the Instructor of Record to define any course policy relating to unexcused absences in the course syllabus.
-The rule states that "if a policy is not stated in the course syllabus or the policy does not allow for a penalty to the student, the Instructor shall not penalize the student for any unexcused absence."
+The Student Academic Policy allows the Instructor of Record to define any course policy relating to unexcused absences in the course syllabus.
+The rule states that "if the stated policy does not permit a penalty, the Instructor of Record shall not penalize the student for the unexcused absence."

 The following are defined as excused absences: